Quick Answer: Fiddle Leaf Fig Care Basics

 | Misting | ⭐ Fair | Can spread disease; not recommended |

-I actually keep my fiddle leaf fig grouped with a few other tropical plants, including a spider plant.
-They help create a more humid microclimate together.
+I keep my fiddle leaf fig grouped with a few other tropicals, including a spider plant.
+Clustered together, they hold a noticeably more humid pocket of air around themselves.

 Temperature Requirements